Guidance on how operators can get approval for oil field development and how to apply for flaring and venting consent.

 Guidance on applications for flaring and venting consent

-These DECC guidance notes have been issued to aid operators applying for i) flare and ii) vent consents.
+These OGA guidance notes have been issued to aid operators applying for i) flare and ii) vent consents.
 It should be read in conjunction with the appropriate flare or vent application.

 Energy Act 1976 and Petroleum Act 1998